EmilRejman/WebScraping/README.md

 *Data could also be gatherd with e.g. selenium but its not needed in this simple HTML.*

-*tasks could also be done using pandas and other libraries.*

 *Task 4 was done with least memory expensive pattern, we could use distance_matrix for faster calculation, but more memory.*

 ###### coverage: